Kong: Skull Island Is a Tasteless Vietnam War Movie Full of Monsters

 Randa, along with Houston Brooks (Straight Outta Compton’s Corey Hawkins), are there to lobby a senator, who reluctantly agrees to let them tag along on a mapping mission.
 Considering they are headed into uncharted territory, they will need a team, which starts with getting a military escort, led by Colonel Packard (Samuel L. Jackson), a warmonger who lost his sense of purpose with the Americans losing in Vietnam.
 Don’t say that to his face though, as he believes they merely “abandoned” it.

 Next up is former SAS/ mercenary/ expert tracker James Conrad (Tom Hiddleston), who Randa and Brooks find on a Bangkok side-street.
 They are joined by self-described anti-war photographer Mason Weaver (Brie Larson), who’s leaving behind the cover of Time in search of a scoop.
-The eccentric group is rounded out by San Lin (Jing Tian), a biologist, and a bunch of American troops serving under Packard – Chapman (Toby Kebbell), Mills (Jason Mitchell), Cole (Shea Whigham), and Slivko (Thomas Mann).
+The eccentric group at the centre of Kong: Skull Island is rounded out by San Lin (Jing Tian), a biologist, and a bunch of American troops serving under Packard – Chapman (Toby Kebbell), Mills (Jason Mitchell), Cole (Shea Whigham), and Slivko (Thomas Mann).

 The crew arrives on Skull Island believing they are here in the pursuit of science – seismic charges are dropped to determine if the ground is hollow – but Randa is hiding the truth from them.
 Their arrival by helicopters, triumphantly scored to the beats of 70s music, is cut short by a palm tree that flies like a javelin into one of the cockpits.
 Moments later, the tank-sized palm swats another helicopter, before everyone realises the terror they have instigated.

-Director Jordan Vogt-Roberts brings a fantastic sense of style and colour palette to the film's opening half hour, with each setting bathed in different coloured hues, from the purples of the bar Conrad is found in to the orange of the Vietnam War, and the enchanting greens of Skull Island.
+Director Jordan Vogt-Roberts brings a fantastic sense of style and colour palette to the opening half hour of Kong: Skull Island, with each setting bathed in different coloured hues, from the purples of the bar Conrad is found in to the orange of the Vietnam War, and the enchanting greens of Skull Island.
 Plus, the early reveal is exciting to take in, be it their approach to Skull Island, or the way it establishes the giant menace they have awoken.

 Kong: Skull Island wants to be taken seriously, which is why it has brought on board a bunch of well-known faces, including Hiddleston, Larson, Jackson, and Goodman, and entrusted them with driving the movie's emotional core.
 But ultimately, it’s a monster movie more than an anti-war one, which becomes plainly clear in its presentation after the opening half-hour.

-Even in designing that, it’s utterly uninspired, though some audiences will no doubt lap up the battle between the monsters.
+Even in designing that, Kong: Skull Island is utterly uninspired, though some audiences will no doubt lap up the battle between the monsters.
 At the Indian premiere, the scenes that were cheered on the most were ones that had Kong ripping apart the limbs of Skull Island's fellow dwellers, in a direct confirmation of why these types of films continue to be made.

 For the director, anti-war films such as Apocalypse Now and Platoon seem to be direct influences, and he has said as much.
-And even though we're technically in the South Pacific, all of this could well just be happening in a Vietnam minus the people.
+And even though Kong: Skull Island is technically set in the South Pacific, all of this could well just be happening in a Vietnam minus the people.
 (Parallels could easily be made of the monsters and Viet Cong in American eyes, but the film stays away from any such commentary.)
 That's how similar the geography is, with mountains, and a river getting a lot of importance.

 In essence, Kong: Skull Island is Vogt-Roberts' version of a Vietnam movie with monsters, and a homage to other films that he saw and fell in love with as a kid.
 It's unfortunate then that he has directed a popcorn-fodder mind-numbing tale in that regard, one which constantly indulges the bone-crunching carnage that its target audience craves, and easily embraces.
 And it seems the studio know only too well whom they stand to get rich off, with the apparent lack of depth, and sensibility that permeates through the proceedings.

 Packard’s ruthless approach, and man-is-king philosophy is displayed more than once with him glaring right at Kong, and the subtext of his words and actions portrays him as a less-refined Kurtz.
-Meanwhile, Marlow speaks for the natives, who apparently do not communicate verbally – because this is a film about Americans, and they have clearly nothing to contribute.
+Meanwhile, Marlow speaks for the natives, who apparently do not communicate verbally – because Kong: Skull Island is about Americans, and they have clearly nothing to contribute.
 Tian’s inclusion resembles an entirely tokenistic approach, as she gets barely any lines, and seems to have been thrown in to appease the burgeoning Chinese market that counts for so much of Hollywood’s profits these days.

 Both the films in Legendary Pictures' so-called MonsterVerse have returned to what must be a new trope – the giant creature humans fear turns out to be a necessity and a saviour, to save them from even wilder savages running around.
 It's an effort to humanise Godzilla, and Kong, and it does seem Godzilla vs. Kong (2020) will eventually have the two fighting even bigger monsters, at this rate.
 For Kong: Skull Island, that means manufacturing a few moments between Kong and Weaver.
 Thankfully, it's not insensitive as with the 1976 remake, where Kong tried to undress his human captive, but here, where the scenes are stuffed in an otherwise by-the-numbers action piece, it generates hardly any long-lasting connection, or semblance of an emotion.